Ratoncito/callingcards/README.md

 ```
 ./run_nf.sh
 ```
+__Warning__: I haven't looked at the test_slurm and test_sge profiles since I made this major update (different genome paths, adding the ccf modules, etc).
+They may work, but they may not.

 You could just execute the line in the runscript, but if there are errors, I'll ask to see the submission command -- saving the run command is useful for debugging.